60-day returns • free shipping on USA orders $129+

 That’s foreign language the Charlotte Mason way.

 I am not an art person, myself, and so I needed to find a good resource.
 The one that I really like is Creating a Masterpiece.
 They have a video library that is full of different media to try and different levels of projects, from beginner all the way up through advanced.
-You can subscribe to that library and you will have access to all of their videos, which you can use as you see fit.
+You can subscribe to that library and you will have access to all of their videos, which you can use for all of your children.

-So your assignment for Stage 5, the last stage: Add in Shakespeare, foreign language, and handicrafts or art instruction as you’re ready for more.
+So your assignment for Stage 5, the last stage is to add in Shakespeare or Plutarch, foreign language, and handicrafts or art instruction as you’re ready for more.

 You know, we’ve talked a lot in this series about making the transition with the methods—what you do during school time; but I think it would be good to also take a little time and discuss making the transition in your thinking.
 Most of us were not brought up with a Charlotte Mason education, so it might be helpful to take a look at some “mental transitions” that will keep you on track and headed in the right direction.
 We’ll talk about those next time.